nevinpuri/erlog/README.md

 Once you click on "root log", you will be able to see "child of root" in the log viewer.

+This is useful for when you want to capture logs across many different services, and have them all be in one location.

 ## Todo

 - clear db on 'reset_erlog' message (for development)